comprna/METEORE/README.md

 * `example_nanopolish-log-perCG.tsv` contains per-read per-site data, which splits up the CpG group containing multiple nearby sites into its constituent CpG sites.
 * `example_nanopolish-freq-perCG.tsv` stores the per-site data including the position of the CpG site on the reference genome, methylation frequency and coverage.

-You can also run the following to create and format the input file (TSV) for making predictions from the model:
+For your convenience, there is a rule in Snakemake to create the input file for making the predictions from the model:
 ```
 snakemake -s Nanopolish nanopolish_results/example_nanopolish-score.tsv
 ```